INSPIRE-MIF/INSPIRE-in-your-Country/EE/Country_fiches/EE-Country_fiches-2025.md

 for implementing INSPIRE.
 Estonian Land Board coordinated the change to go over to an open-source software with the help of Information Technology Centre of the Ministry of the Environment.
 In 2022, the Estonian identification system [TARA](https://www.ria.ee/en/state-information-system/electronic-identity-eid-and-trust-services/central-authentication-services) was integrated with GeoNetwork together with a user management system for more user-friendly secure login of metadata editors.
+At the end of 2024, a new version of GeoNetwork (4.2.x) was deployed on a new and more stable technical platform.
 - To support the data owners and the editors of metadata, the new Estonian Geoportal was released in April 2022 with the help of the Information Technology Center of the Ministry of the Environment.
 With the creation of the new Estonian Geoportal, new metadata management rules and, if necessary, new agreements with data owners were